-DIAGNOSIS: Acute Lymphoblastic Leukemia
+Diagnosis: Acute Lymphoblastic Leukemia

-“We were the all-American family,” said Eli’s mom, Kira.
+“We were the All-American family,” said Eli’s mom, Kira.
 “We had just moved into town, our kids were involved in lots of activities, and we had an RV that we loved driving.
 Tom owns his own business, and I was earning a solid income as a massage therapist.”

 It was October 2020, and Kira noticed that the corner of Eli’s eye was swollen.
 Eli was prescribed an antibiotic.
 She half-jokingly said, “This isn’t a brain tumor or anything, right?”